chrisbohn8/ENBW-Beer-List-Taproom/README.md

 In order to add a beer to the list removed the comment markers surrounding the beer in the index.html file.

-For example, in order the add The Grievance to the beer remove the <-- and --> markers from around the HTML text.
+In order the add The Grievance to the beer remove the <-- and --> marker from around the HTML text.

-The following code will not display The Grievance.
+For example, The following code will not display The Grievance.

         <!-- The Grievance -->